ADLINK-IST/opensplice/docs/html/IDLPreProcGuide/_sources/modeslanguages.txt

 C Standalone
 ************

-The *C standalone* mode provides an OpenSplice DDS context which does not need an ORB.
+The *C standalone* mode provides an Vortex OpenSplice context which does not need an ORB.
 Vortex OpenSplice resolves all implied IDL to C language mapping functions and requirements.
 The only difference when using the standalone mode is that DDS is used as the naming scope for definitions and functions.